wiseman-timelord/AutoClix/README.md

 # AutoClix
 ## Status:
+Broken for now.
 Issue with recording mouse position before click, and put it back there after, this is being investigated.
 - Stuck on this currently..
 ```
 Unable to find type [CursorPosition].
 Make sure that the